dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 The X2APIC is an extension of the XAPIC (the local APIC in it's regular mode).
 The main difference is the registers are now accessed via MSRs and some the ID register is expanded to use a 32-bit value (previously 8-bits).
 While we're going to look at how to use this mode, it's perfectly fine to not support it.

 Checking whether the current processor supports the X2APIC or not can be done via `cpuid`.
 It will be under leaf 1, bit 21 in `ecx`.
-If this bit is set, your processor supoorts the X2APIC.
+If this bit is set, the processor supports the X2APIC.

 Enabling the X2APIC is done by setting bit 10 in the IA32_APIC_BASE MSR.
-It's important to note that once this bit is set, you cannot clear it to transition back to the regular APIC operation without resetting the system.
+It's important to note that once this bit is set, we cannot clear it to transition back to the regular APIC operation without resetting the system.

 Once enabled, the local APIC registers are no longer memory mapped (trying to access them there is now an error) and can instead be accessed as a range of MSRs starting at `0x800`.
 Since each MSR is 64-bits wide, the offset used to access an APIC register is shifted right by 4 bits.